National Open Source-Intelligence Agency

 The National Open Source-Intelligence Agency (NOSA) is a proposed 19th member of the United States Intelligence Community (IC) to be tasked with the collection and exploitation of open-source intelligence (OSINT).
-Creation of the agency would consolidate open source efforts across the US government into a new functional manager for the open-source intelligence discipline, drawing resources from the Open Source Enterprise of the Central Intelligence Agency, the Open Source Integration Center (OSIC) of the Defense Intelligence Agency, the National Geospatial-Intelligence Agency, as well as other open source focused entities across the government.
+Creation of the agency would consolidate open source efforts from across the US government into a new functional manager for the open-source intelligence discipline, drawing resources from the Open Source Enterprise of the Central Intelligence Agency, the Open Source Integration Center (OSIC) of the Defense Intelligence Agency, the National Geospatial-Intelligence Agency, as well as other open source focused entities across the government.

 History

 Foreign Broadcast Information Service

 The beginnings of open-source intelligence in the U.S. government originated with the Foreign Broadcast Information Service (FBIS), established in 1941 at the direction of President Franklin D. Roosevelt to collect intelligence on Axis radio propaganda directed at the United States.
 During WWII it was renamed the Foreign Broadcast Intelligence Service, and focused on aid to the war effort.
 Amid the wide ranging reorganization of American defense and intelligence infrastructure following the war, in 1946, the service was renamed the Foreign Broadcast Information Service (FBIS), and became a part of the Central Intelligence Agency (CIA) once the agency was formed from the National Security Act of 1947.
 The service's mission at CIA revolved around radio and press agency monitoring, built on what was already becoming an “almost mature, trained and disciplined” organization from the war experience.
 In 1967, the service's mission was expanded to cover foreign mass media transmitted by radio, television, and print.
 In the 1990's, the mission was expanded again to include information made available on the internet.